runkids/vue-condition-watcher/README.md

 - `loading`: Request is fetching
 - `execute`: The function to fetch data
 - `resetConditions`: Reset conditions to initial value
-- `onConditionsChange`: Handle conditions changed
+- `onConditionsChange`: Will fire on conditions changed
+- `onFetchSuccess`: Will fire on fetch request success
+- `onFetchError`: Will fire on fetch request error
+- `onFetchFinally`: Will fire on fetch finished